By Cassandra Balentine

 Aviad Harell, co-founder, VP, OEM and field engineering, Sisense, points out that rapid advancements and prevalence in technologies like the Internet of Things (IoT) and artificial intelligence (AI) create large volumes of data.
 “With this, BI and visualization capabilities are becoming commonplace, but for those who implement advanced analytics tools, it goes beyond a commonplace business tool and becomes a strategic competitive advantage.”

-Tom Dong, VP of product marketing, Open Text, agrees, adding that the increased awareness and availability of big data is leading today’s companies to growing interest in leveraging data and meaningful insight.
-“The explosion of information is fueling the the need—and therefore the requirements—to evolve system of record business apps into smarter systems of insight.”
+Thomas Dong, VP of product marketing, Open Text, agrees, adding that the increased awareness and availability of big data is leading today’s companies to growing interest in leveraging data and meaningful insight.
+“The explosion of information is fueling the need—and therefore the requirements—to evolve system of record business apps into smarter systems of insight.”

 “We’re increasingly moving to a paradigm where analytics is the center, which then drives apps rather than the other way around,” says Dan Sommer, senior director, global market intelligence lead, Qlik.
 “As such, analytics must be more deeply embedded and interlocked with business apps.”